singhshreyash75-eng/DSA-in-C/README.md

-Programmes of DSA in C , I learned in my university in 2nd semester of CSE.
+Programmes of DSA in C , I made in my university in 2nd semester of CSE.